 - Editorial: press/journalism, for-print fiction and nonfiction, arts and culture

-- Administrative and government affairs: international institutions, politics
+- Administration and government affairs: diplomacy, international institutions, politics

 - Human sciences: essays, specialized press articles, scientific papers